tschijnmo/drudge/docs/intro.rst

 the DummyRDD_ project can be used in place of an actual Spark context.
 For parallel execution on supercomputers managed by the SLURM queueing system, the script ``sbin/start-spark-on-slurm.sh`` in the project source tree can be helpful.
-Throughout the entire documentation, ``spark_ctx`` will be used to refer to a Spark context created for your site.
+Throughout the entire documentation, ``SparkContext()`` will be used to create a minimal Spark context for demonstration purpose.
+The actual context should be created according to your site.

 As an experimental project, the documentation can be outdated, incomplete, incorrect, or have a lot of bad formatting.
 For any confusion, UTSL.